K3NK3/ComfyUI-K3NKImageGrab/README.md

 ## Credits

-This node is adapted and enhanced from the original BoyoNodes version:
+This node is adapted and "standaloned" from the original BoyoNodes version:
 https://github.com/dragon9918/BoyoNodes